 Once they have a list of statements, they now need to generate a list of possible quotations related to their hypothetical essay’s central argument.

 Several websites are dedicated to curating pertinent quotations from figures of note on an apparently inexhaustible array of topics.
-These types of sites are invaluable resources for tracking down interesting quotations for any essay.
+These sites are invaluable resources for tracking down interesting quotations for any essay.

 What better way to get a reader thinking than to open with a question?

 See what I did there?

-Beginning an essay with a question not only indicates to the reader the direction the essay is headed in but challenges them to respond personally to the topic.
+Beginning an essay with a question not only indicates to the reader the direction the essay is headed in but also challenges them to respond personally to the topic.